-as independence.
-However, only one IG, the USPS IG, has a fixed term of office; it is a seven-year term and is renewable.
+The grant of a fixed term of office does not run contrary to precedent and has been viewed as providing the incumbent with the chance to gain expertise,35 as well as independence.36 However, only one IG, the USPS IG, has a fixed term of office; it is a seven-year term and is renewable.
 All other IGs have no fixed terms.
-Several other executive branch positions also have fixed terms of office, such as the Director of the Office of Personnel Management (four years), the Director of the Office of Government Ethics (five years), and the Special Counsel (five years).
-The Director of the Office of Government Ethics and the Special Counsel are similar to IGs in that they perform investigative functions.
-The Comptroller General of the Government Accountability Office, a legislative branch position, serves for fifteen years, and like IGs, conducts audits and investigations.
-Similar to the provisions regarding the USPS IG, H.R.
+Several other executive branch positions also have fixed terms of office, such as the Director of the Office of Personnel Management (four years),37 the Director of the Office of Government Ethics (five years),38 and the Special Counsel (five years).39 The Director of the Office of Government Ethics and the Special Counsel are similar to IGs in that they perform investigative functions.
+The Comptroller General of the Government Accountability Office, a legislative branch position, serves for fifteen years, and like IGs, conducts audits and investigations.40 Similar to the provisions regarding the USPS IG, H.R.
 928 and S. 1723 would establish the seven-year, renewable fixed term of office for all other IGs.

 Questions might arise over whether seven years is sufficient, since it does not extend across a two-term presidency.
-Such a term would likely extend the IG's tenure beyond that of most agency heads, arguably providing greater continuity, stability, and independence for IGs and their offices.
+On the other hand, such a term would likely extend the IG's tenure beyond that of most agency heads, arguably providing greater continuity, stability, and independence for IGs and their offices.
 At a day-long session on IG independence which took its guidance, in part, from Representative Cooper's bill in the 109th Congress, H.R.
-2489, panelists including "current and past administration officials, current PCIE and ECIE leadership, former IGs, participants from research organizations and academia, and congressional staff" discussed this issue.
-It appears that a majority of panelists participating did not favor statutory IG terms of office.
+2489, panelists including "current and past administration officials, current PCIE and ECIE leadership, former IGs, participants from research organizations and academia, and congressional staff" discussed this issue.41 It appears that a majority of panelists participating did not favor statutory IG terms of office, but it is not clear why they opposed the issue.